A Year in Review: 2015’s Most Noteworthy Events in the Pharmaceutical Industry

 2015 was an eventful year for everyone in the pharmaceutical industry.
 We hope that you accomplished whatever you set out to achieve and that you experienced great success.
 As we prepare for another big year ahead, we hope 2016 turns out just as well.

 Are you seeking FDA approval for your product?
 Do you need assistance with all regulatory and compliance facets of your product(s)?
 We can help.
 Our unique approach combines a deep scientific knowledge with regulatory expertise and has a track record of helping our clients achieve successful outcomes with FDA.
-To learn more about how we can help you, email us here.
+To learn more about how we can help you, please contact us.

 Written by Kristen Booth, Marketing Associate at The Weinberg Group, the world’s leading food and drug consulting firm.
-If you have any questions or thoughts on this blog post or others, please reach out to us by email.
+If you have any questions or thoughts on this blog post or others, please contact us.